jamestheakston1/removeonedrive/README.md

 ## About this repository

 This program allows you to run one single script, and it will instantly remove OneDrive from your system.
-Additionally, it will prevent it from being installed in the future, due to updates.
+Additionally, it will prevent it from being installed in the future due to updates.

 ## Install